NasitSony/SmartSearch/README.md

 - What if the database goes down?
 - What if duplicate requests arrive?

+This system is built to **handle those scenarios deterministically**.
 ## Why this is not another RAG demo

 - **Crash recovery:** worker failures do not lose data — ingestion resumes safely